sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 Automation project state can be one of these enum values.

 - pending: indicates that the underlying analytics project was created but has not been run yet.
-- preparing: indicates that the underlying analytics project was created and the metadata is being updated.
+- preparing: indicates that the underyling analytics project and pipeline metadata is being updated.
-- waiting: indicates that the underlying analytics project metadata was updated.
+- waiting: indicates that the data is being profiled.
-- ready: indicates that the underlying analytics project is preparing and ready to submit CASL code.
+- ready: indicates that the underlying analytics project is prepared and ready to submit CASL code.
 - modeling: indicates that models are being composed and compared on CASL server.
 - constructingPipeline: indicates that pipelines are being built on CASL server.
 - runningPipeline: indicates that pipelines are being run on CASL server.